Pattern-preserving optimal control problems with increasing time horizon: Applications and examples

 The case in which~\eqref{eq:ConditionSwitchedSystems2} holds, leads to $\varphi''<0$ (locally) for all $t\in [0,T]$ such that $\varphi'(t)=0$ and it is thus similar, leading to bang-bang optimal controls of type $0$\,-$1$.

-Now, to treat the infinite-horizon case, we apply Corollary~\ref{cor:StateConstrPatternPReserving} to show that $\cF_T$ is pattern preserving.
+Now, to treat the infinite-horizon case, we apply Theorem~\ref{MT:StateConstrPatternPReserving2} to show that $\cF_T$ is pattern preserving.

-As a first step, let us verify that all the hypotheses of Theorem~\ref{thm:MainTheorem} are satisfied.
-Let us start by checking Assumption~\ref{ass:globalexistence} (we have already observed that Assumption~\ref{assumpt:Basic0_L1} is satisfied).
+Let thus verify that all the hypotheses of Theorem~\ref{MT:StateConstrPatternPReserving2} are satisfied.
+Let us start by checking hypothesis~\textnormal{(A1)} of Section~\ref{sec:MainResults} (we have already observed that hypothesis~\textnormal{(A0)} is satisfied).
 Since $A_1$ and $A_2$ commute, it can be seen via Gr\"onwall's Lemma, that there exists $M\geq 1$ such that, for every $\varepsilon>0$, it holds that